Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

-A state-of-the-art ABR streaming algorithm which uses estimated network throughput for video quality prediction is MPC \cite{Yin2015}.
-A very recent work which modifies the MPC algorithm by using the predicted video transmission time~\cite{Yin2015} is Fugu~\cite{Puffer2020}.
-Thus, Fugu implicitly uses network throughput for ABR video streaming.
-In this work, however, we have used the state-of-the-art MPC controller~\cite{Yin2015} for evaluating \ourmethod{}, i.e., we have explicitly used network throughput prediction in MPC unlike Fugu.
-Our baseline is the fastMPC ABR controller which uses harmonic mean of the past throughput to predict the future throughput.
-Keeping the rest of the ABR algorithm of MPC intact, we have replaced the harmonic mean throughput predictor with different throughput prediction engines such as \ac{RF}, \ac{LSTM} as well as \ourmethod{} and evaluated the performance of these ABR streaming in terms of Quality of Experince (QoE).
-Thus, we have these four different ABR schemes. \begin{enumerate*} \item fastMPC \item RF-MPC \item LSTM-MPC \item \ourmethod{}-MPC \end{enumerate*}

-Of these the RF and LSTM based throughput predictor uses 70\% of the simulated-5G dataset for its training while \ourmethod{} is trained via \ac{FL}.
-The corresponding trained models are added as the MPC throughput predictor and finally we perform the video streaming simulation in our ns3-mmwave setup~\ref{data_simulated}.
+A state-of-the-art ABR streaming algorithm that uses estimated network throughput for video quality prediction is fastMPC~\cite{Yin2015}.
+It uses the harmonic mean of the past throughput to predict the future throughput.
+Keeping the rest of the ABR algorithm of MPC intact, we have replaced the harmonic mean throughput predictor with different throughput prediction engines such as \ac{RF}, \ac{LSTM} as well as \ourmethod{} and evaluated the performance of these ABR streaming in terms of QoE.
+Thus, we have these four different ABR schemes -- (a) fastMPC, (b) RF-MPC, (c) LSTM-MPC, and (d) \ourmethod{}-MPC.
+The RF and LSTM-based throughput predictor uses 70\% of the simulated-5G dataset for training while \ourmethod{} is trained via \ac{FL}.
+The corresponding trained models are added as the MPC throughput predictor, and finally, we perform the video streaming simulation in our ns3-mmwave setup (Section~\ref{data_simulated}).